act-rules/act-rules.github.io/_rules/SC1-1-1-image-has-name.md

 #### Passed example 3

-Accessible name but not always accessibility supported
+The element has an accessible name, though the name is not always accessibility supported

 ```html
 <img title="W3C logo" />